 The Financial Consumer Agency of Canada can help if you think a major Canadian financial institution has violated your rights.

-The Better Business Bureau can help if someone used misleading marketing or sales tactics to get you to sign up for a credit card.
+The Better Business Bureau receives complaints about local businesses that are members.
+They can help if someone used misleading marketing or sales tactics to get you to sign up for a credit card.